PYoakum/supertoys/README.md

 # supertoys

-A suite of super-powered tools for developers human and non-human alike.
+A suite of super-powered tools for developers; human and non-human alike.

 ## Installation

+### Prerequsites

 To install dependencies: